timemates/rrpc-kotlin-docs/Writerside/topics/Getting-started.md

 # Getting started

-So you decided to go with RSP, let's make it quick.
+So you decided to go with rRPC, let's make it quick.
 What do you need?

 <warning>
-RSP is still under development, backward compatibility for communication model is not guaranteed until 1.0.
+rRPC is still under development, backward compatibility for communication model is not guaranteed until 1.0.
 For now, existing API is more likely to be as-is, but we need more feedback.
 </warning>